Avil-XD/Chocolate-cake/README.md

 # Chocolate-cake

-HOW TO MAKE CHOCOLATE CAKE:
+Step 1
-Mix Dry Ingredients.
-Stir together sugar, flour, cocoa, baking powder, baking soda and salt in large bowl.
+Preheat oven to 350 degrees F (175 degrees C).
+Grease and flour two nine inch round pans.

-Add wet ingredients:.
-Eggs, buttermilk, oil and vanilla and mix until well combined.
+Step 2
-Add boiling water.
-Stir to combine (batter will be thin).
-Pour batter into prepared pans.
+In a large bowl, stir together the sugar, flour, cocoa, baking powder, baking soda and salt.
+Add the eggs, milk, oil and vanilla, mix for 2 minutes on medium speed of mixer.
+Stir in the boiling water last.
+Batter will be thin.
+Pour evenly into the prepared pans.

-Bake 30 to 35 minutes or until a toothpick inserted in the center of the cake comes out clean.
-Allow cakes to cool in the pan for a few minutes before inverting onto a cooling rack.
-Cool completely before frosting.
+Step 3

-Assemble and Frost: Place one cake layer on serving tray.
-Spread a generous amount of frosting on top.
-Add second cake layer.
-Frost top and sides of cake with remaining frosting.
+Bake 30 to 35 minutes in the preheated oven, until the cake tests done with a toothpick.
+Cool in the pans for 10 minutes, then remove to a wire rack to cool completely.